alexlabrioche/poke-baston/README.md

-#🐯 POKE-BASTON 🦆
+# 🐯 POKE-BASTON 🦆

 #### FRONT-END REACT PROJECT

   - 🎣 Hooks
   - 🧺 Context
-  - 💾 Poke-API
+  - 💾 API

+  Fetching the Poke-API as a data source.
   The main goal of this mini game is to choose 4 Pokemons and launch the fights against the 💻
-  The results are generated randomly following the capabilities and strengh of each Pokemon.
+  Results are generated randomly following the capabilities and strengh of each Pokemon.